hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 That I don't ask...
 It might be... mmm... unwise.

+Too many questions and you then see how small you are.
+Not good for someone like me.

 What matters is that this is your tower.
 You had to be here, gunslinger, it was your inevitable destiny.
 It was very important for me that you made it.

+Deep inside you knew this could have ended differently, but you needed this tower to give meaning to your decisions.

 All things must come to an end, and this one story, your story and my role in it, is no exception.
 It's time we say our goodbyes, Roland.